8 Ways to Naturally Increase Endorphins

 1. Sniff some vanilla or lavender

 Certain aromas can lift your mood by influencing the production of endorphins — the brain's "feel-good" chemicals.
-Among them are vanilla and lavender.
-In fact, vanilla helps reduce anxiety, which is often associated with depression.
-According to a study done at Memorial Sloan-Kettering Cancer Center, patients undergoing MRIs who breathed vanilla-scented air reported 63 percent less anxiety than those who breathed unscented air.
+For example, the scent of vanilla helps reduce anxiety, which is often associated with depression.
+According to a study at the Memorial Sloan-Kettering Cancer Center, patients undergoing MRIs who breathed vanilla-scented air reported 63 percent less anxiety than those who breathed unscented air.

-Use this fragrant strategy by adding a drop or two of vanilla extract to the pot before the coffee brews to fill your kitchen with the pleasing scent, or simply light some vanilla-scented candles around your home or add vanilla essential oil to your bathwater.
+To get the endorphin-boosting benefits of vanilla, add a drop or two of vanilla extract to the pot before the coffee brews, light some vanilla-scented candles, or add vanilla essential oil to your bathwater.

-In another study, conducted on college students, inhaling the aroma of lavender essential oil improved depression symptoms and also eased insomnia symptoms.
-You can dab lavender oil on your wrists and temples or diffuse it in the air with an inexpensive device you can pick up at the health food store.
+In another study, conducted on college students, inhaling the aroma of lavender essential oil improved symptoms of depression and insomnia You can dab lavender oil on your wrists and temples or diffuse it in the air with an inexpensive device you can pick up at the health food store.

 2. Take a little ginseng